Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: Backup-002

-Ensure that an Amazon Backup vault access policy is configured to prevent the deletion (accidentally or intentionally) of AWS backups in the backup vault.
+Ensure that the resource-based policy associated with your AWS Backup vault is configured to prevent the deletion (accidentally or intentionally) of the backups available in the backup vault.
 A backup vault is a container used to organize AWS backups.

 This rule resolution is part of the Conformity solution.